parkervg/blendsql/README.md

  SELECT capacity FROM w WHERE venue = {{
         LLMQA(
-            'Which venue is named in honor of Juan Antonio Samaranch?', (SELECT title, content FROM docs WHERE content LIKE '%venue%'), options='w::venue'
+            'Which venue is named in honor of Juan Antonio Samaranch?', (SELECT title, content FROM documents WHERE content LIKE '%venue%'), options='w::venue'
         )
 }}